Macaroon Mysteries Solved

 Instructions

-1. Sift together almond flour, powdered sugar and first quantity of granulated sugar.
-Whisk in salt.
+1. Sift together the almond flour, powdered sugar, and the first quantity of granulated sugar (240g) to ensure there are no large particles.

 • Category: Dessert